eProsima/Fast-DDS-docs/docs/fastdds/getting_started/simple_app/simple_app.rst

     :lines: 31

 The public constructor and destructor of the class is defined below.
-The fields of the class will be the participant, publisher, topic, the data writer, and the data type.
+The fields of the class will be the participant, the publisher, the topic, the data writer, and the data type.
 The constructor initializes the private fields of the class to ``nullptr`` except the TypeSupport object, that initializes an object of the HelloWorldPubSubType class.
 The class destructor removes these fields and thus cleans the system memory.

 .. literalinclude:: /../code/Examples/C++/DDSHelloWorld/src/HelloWorldPublisher.cpp
     :language: C++
     :lines: 35-59

 We will now explain the private fields of the class that will be necessary to understand in order to discuss the remaining public methods of the class.
 First, the ``hello_`` field is defined as an object of the HelloWorld class that defines the data type we created with the IDL file.
 Then the fields participant, publisher, topic and data writer are defined.
 Finally the ``type_`` object of the TypeSupport class is defined.
 This object will be used to register the topic data type in the DomainParticipant.

 .. literalinclude:: /../code/Examples/C++/DDSHelloWorld/src/HelloWorldPublisher.cpp
     :language: C++
     :lines: 134-146

-Finally, it is defined the PubListener class by inheriting from the DataWriterListener class, to override the data writer listener methods.
+Finally, it is defined the PubListener class by inheriting from the DataWriterListener class, to override the data writer listener callbacks.
 These allow us to execute routines in case of an event.
-The overridden method ``on_publication_matched`` allows you to define a series of actions when a new subscriber is detected listening to the topic the publisher is using.
+The overridden callback ``on_publication_matched`` allows you to define a series of actions when a new subscriber is detected listening to the topic the publisher is using.
 The ``info.current_count_change`` field allows us to detect these changes of subscribers that are matched to the publisher.
 This is a field in the MachedStatus structure that allows you to track changes in the status of subscriptions.
 Finally, the ``listener_`` object of the class is defined.

 .. literalinclude:: /../code/Examples/C++/DDSHelloWorld/src/HelloWorldPublisher.cpp